Next Start

 Because auto damage appraisers are working with vehicles, they need expert knowledge about auto repair and how much it could cost.
 Having a background as a collision repair technician can help when someone wants to move from working in a garage to working in the field as an auto damage appraiser.

-Auto damage appraisers with backgrounds as collision repair technicians have great income potential.
-According to the Bureau of Labor Statistics (BLS), the median annual wage for automotive body and related repairers in the United States was $47,670 in May 2022.28 This means half of collision repair technicians earned more and half earned less.
+Auto damage appraisers with backgrounds as collision repair technicians have good income potential.
+According to the Bureau of Labor Statistics (BLS), the median annual wage for automotive body and related repairers in the United States was $48,740 in May 2023.28 This means half of collision repair technicians earned more and half earned less.
 Keep in mind that salary varies based on a variety of factors, including experience, employer, industry and demand in the area.

 To be successful, auto damage appraisers need to be detail-oriented and have excellent interpersonal communication skills, since they work with many different parties to get the job done.
 They also need to be thorough and accurate in their work.